oneeve8/kobble-data/content/problems.md

 ***

 ### Couldnt drop a link after deleting it and trying to re-add it
 I was working on doing screen recordings for my next tutorial video.
 I deleted an item thinking I could drag and drop the item again so I could record it.
 But when I tried to drag and drop it back in, it did not work.
 It didnt add it to the tree.
-I tried to add it by tapping the plus sign next to the channel to create a link item and paste the URL there, the URL pasted in to the pobut that didn’t work either.
-The item did not appear in the tree.
+I tried to add it by tapping the plus sign next to the channel to create a link item and paste the URL there, the URL pasted in to the pop up but when I tapped done and looked for it, the item did not appear in the tree.

 ***